PROCESS & POLICIES

 This is not the generic pre-scripted interview that “interview-based” resume services typically offer, determined by a one-size-fits-all generic information strategy. (“2 key projects, 2 key accomplishments,” and so on).
 I ask questions—lots of questions—the others don’t even think of.
 I spend serious time thinking about which questions are needed for your project.

 The result for me is a far more useful body of information than other résumé writers get, and much more than I could have gotten in any other way.
+(Not all of it will go on the résumé, of course.
+I’ll pick and choose the most important pieces later.
+Also, some of my questions are meant to make sure I understand things correctly, so that I can be sure to express them accurately.)

 Your presentation will be tailored to meet the needs of your situation in your job market, including your value to your next employer, and your ability to fit in as a part of a new team.
 Your résumé will stand out from anyone else’s—including those of your strongest competitors in your own field.
 Among other things, it will show management exactly how you’ll make money for them—and how you’ll avoid risks.
 So I don’t have to rely on the gimmicks and generic fluff that make most résumés look alike.
 Employers appreciate that, too—in fact, that alone will make your résumé stand out strongly.